MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/web-api-overview.md

 ## Web API operations

 Portals Web API offers a subset of capabilities for Common Data Service operations that you can do using Common Data Service API.
-The following list explains the operations available in portal Web API in addition to Common Data Service Web API:
+The following list explains the Common Data Service operations available in portal Web API.

 | Common Data Service operation | Available in portals Web API |
 | - | - |